Intellis-Blog-Software-Facility-Capital-Planning

 All Posts

-Today is International Women's Day!
+Tech Company Intellis Celebrates International Women's Day!

 In the mid-twentieth century, the tech industry was dominated by women.
-Programming, computer design, computer maintenance, innovation, even computerized “war machines," used to decrypt enemy communications, were traditionally feminized careers.
+Programming, computer design, computer maintenance, innovation, and even computerized “war machines," used to decrypt enemy communications, were traditionally feminized careers.

 Grace Hopper